Boeing 747-400: 747-400ERF

 The 747-400ERF (Extended Range Freighter) is the freight version of the -400ER, launched on April 30, 2001.
 The 747-400ERF is similar to the 747-400F, except for increased gross weight capability which allows it to carry more payload.
 Unlike the 747-400ER, no customers ordered the optional body (cargo compartment) fuel tanks which reflects the desire to carry more cargo, not fuel, as the benefit of the improved payload rating.
 The 747-400ERF has a maximum takeoff weight of 910,000 lbs and a maximum payload of 248,600 lbs.
 It offers cargo airlines the choice of either adding 22,000 lbs more payload than other 747-400 freighter variants, or adding 525 nmi to the maximum range.

 The -400ERF has a range of 5,700 mi with maximum payload, about 326 mi farther than the standard 747-400 freighter, and has a strengthened fuselage, landing gear, and parts of its wing, along with new, larger tires.
 The first -400ERF was delivered to Air France (via ILFC) on October 17, 2002.
 Boeing has delivered 40 Boeing 747-400ERFs with no outstanding orders.
-The new 747-8 Freighter has more payload capacity, but less range than the 747-400ERF when both are at MTOW.
+The new 747-8 Freighter has more payload capacity, but less range than the 747-400ERF when both are at maximum takeoff weight.

-747-400 Boeing Converted Freighter
+Freighter conversions

-The 747-400BCF (Boeing Converted Freighter), formerly known as the 747-400SF (Special Freighter), is a conversion program for standard passenger 747-400s.
+The 747-400BCF (Boeing Converted Freighter), formerly known as the 747-400SF (Special Freighter), is a conversion program for standard passenger 747-400 aircraft.
 The project was launched in 2004 with conversions by approved contractors such as HAECO, KAL Aerospace and SIA Engineering Company.
 The first Boeing 747-400BCF was redelivered to Cathay Pacific Cargo and entered service on December 20, 2005.
 Cathay retired the 747-400BCF in 2017 after 11 years of service.

 The 747-400BDSF (BeDek Special Freighter) is another passenger-to-freighter conversion, carried out by Israel Aerospace Industries (IAI).
-The first 747-400BDSF was redelivered to Air China Cargo in August, 2006.
-Several Boeing 747-400Ms of EVA Air have been converted as BDSF model after retiring from passenger service.
+The first 747-400BDSF was redelivered to Air China Cargo in August 2006.
+Several Boeing 747-400M "combi" aircraft operated by EVA Air were also converted to pure cargo aircraft by IAI.

-Neither the 747-400BCF or the 747-400BDSF has a nose cargo door; freight can only be loaded through the side cargo door.
+Neither the 747-400BCF or the 747-400BDSF has a nose cargo door; freight can only be loaded through the side cargo door as opposed to the newly produced freight variants.

-The demand for converted 747-400 freighters declined in the early 2010s, due to the availability of belly cargo capacity on more efficient passenger wide-body twin jets, and new orders for Boeing 747-8F and 777F freighters.
-Approximately 79 747-400 aircraft were converted before the programs were terminated; 50 of these converted aircraft were 747-400BCF, with the remaining 29 being 747-400BDSF.
-Boeing announced the end of their conversion program in 2016, although conversions had ceased years earlier with no orders after 2012.
-Some converted freighters, that had been retired to desert storage, were returned to active service due to the increase in demand for air cargo capacity in the 2020-2021 COVID era.
+The demand for converted 747-400 freighters declined in the early 2010s, due to the availability of belly cargo capacity on more efficient passenger wide-body twinjets, and new orders for Boeing 747-8F and 777F freighters.
+Approximately 79 747-400 aircraft were converted before the programs were terminated; 50 of these aircraft were converted by the BCF program, with the remaining 29 under the BDSF offering.
+Boeing announced the end of the BCF program for the 747-400 in 2016, although conversions had ceased years earlier with no orders after 2012.